Skip to content

 Bechtel-ENKA completed Route 7 in 2013 and Route 6 in 2019.

-Fast Facts - Route 6
+Fast Facts on Route 6

-Increased connectivity across the Balkans
+Increased Connectivity Across the Balkans

 Route 6 is a 65-km (40-mile) four-lane motorway that stretches from the country’s capital, Pristina, to North Macedonia.
 The motorway halved the travel time between the two points to just 45-minutes.